yxm0513/AirwallexTest/README.md

  - input: is the data which will be sent to server.
  - output: is expected return values.

-The data fields in configuration are generated dynamiclly, of course, you can edit(include add/enable/disaable) them according your requirements.
+The data fields in configuration are generated dynamiclly, of course, you can edit(add/remove/enable/disaable) them according your requirements.

 Commonly, we define rules to generate tests in gen.js, it's under test folder as well.